Mustargen for dogs is a chemotherapy drug used often in canine lymphoma.

 Storage and Handling

-This drug may cause tissue damage if the drug leaks from the vein.8 Primary effects noted in canine patients include gastrointestinal effects and hematological deficiencies such as:
+This drug may cause tissue damage if the drug leaks from the vein.8 Primary effects noted in canine patients include gastrointestinal effects and blood abnormalities such as:

 - Decreased or no appetite